sebymusundi/AMR_pipeline/README.md

 ### Antimicrobial resistance genes pipeline

 The pipeline indicated below is to be used in identifying antimicrobial resistance genes using long reads sequenced from Oxford nanopore.
 The sequenced samples were previously identified as being resistant to commonly used antibiotics using antibiotics susceptibility tests (ASTs).

-The tools used in the pipeline are listed below and used after guppy was used to basecall and barcode the reads.
+The pipeline was run using nextflow.
+The raw reads were basecalled and demultiplexed using Guppy.

 ### Quality control

 The quality of the nanopore reads were first assessed using FastQC.